jeffpar/mandelbot/README.md

 - Running `xcode-select --install` from a Terminal window

-Ordinarily, the Jekyll server could be started with a simple `bundle exec jekyll serve`, but including the [_developer.yml](_developer.yml) configuration file turns off certain production-only features, such as:
+Ordinarily, the Jekyll server could be started with a simple `bundle exec jekyll serve`, but including the [_developer.yml](_developer.yml) configuration file turns off certain production-only features; specifically, it:

-- Google Analytics
+- Disables Google Analytics
-- Minified ES5-compatible JavaScript
+- Disables minified JavaScript

 Operation
 ---------